nmaiorana/csgy9223_IntroOffSec/challenge0/README.md

   - Local is using "./vault4"
   - Remote is using "offsec-chalbroker.osiris.cyber.nyu.edu on port 1234"
 - Extract the raw source address from the process output
-  - Reading the ELF I noticed the
+  - Reading the ELF I noticed the data is stored in "little endian" format.
 - Convert the raw source address to an integer
 - Use ELF to get the source address offset
 - Compute the base address using base = address - offset